samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 4. [Purchase equipment](#purchase-equipment)
 3. [State your beliefs](#state-your-beliefs)

 ## Generate your stats

 There are 6 stats:

-- Strength
-- Agility
-- Hardiness
-- Wits
-- Knowledge
-- Will
+- Strength: Used for melee and thrown weapon attacks.
+- Agility: Used for nible melee and ranged weapon attacks.
+- Hardiness: Your starting health is 6 + your hardiness.
+- Wits: Used to percieve, deduce, and react.
+- Knowledge: For each point of Knowledge you can either speak or read/write a language.
+- Will: Used to resist magical effects.

 Either:

 1. Roll 6d6 in order, swapping a single pair of results
 2. Assign [1,2,3,3,4,5] to your stats

+**Languages**

+The following Languages exist:

+- Common
+- arcane
+- dwarven/runic
+- vulgate/goblinoid
+- helios/outsider
+- druidic/fey/elven

 ## Determine your magical talents